-XLX678 is hosted on a dedicated server which is located in a datacentre in Gravelines on the northern coast of France, 15 miles southwest of Dunkirk.
+Since September 2022, XLX678 has been hosted on a server operated by Oracle Cloud Infrastructure which is located in a large datacentre in London.
 The XLX protocol enables transcoding to DMR and Yaesu System Fusion reflectors too, however, at the moment this requires an AMBE hardware encoder to be directly connected to the server and I do not have direct access to it to do this.
 It is possible that the open source IMBE vocoder could be implemented into the XLX software at some point in the future, but for now, we have to wait!

 There are 7 modules currently enabled on XLX678: